jpreardon/rsvp/readme.md

 ## Introduction

-This is a little site we put together for our wedding reception.
+This is a little site we put together for our wedding reception ([more long winded explanation on my site](http://jpreardon.com/projects/wedding-website/)).
 The code currently in this repository has been sanitized a bit to remove our information.
 I'm putting this here mostly for the tiny RSVP app contained within.
 I hope that it might be useful to at least one other person.
 We've got kind of a travel theme going on with the invites, which may be evident the "ticketing/check-in" nomenclature we're using here.

 ## Instructions and a word of warning